-We take the guesswork out of exercise and create tailored exercise programs to help you live a productive and healthy life.
+We take the guesswork out of exercise and create safe and appropriate exercise programs to help you live a productive and healthy life.

 Our exceptional staff recognizes the barriers to beginning exercise and the need for guidance and motivation to stay the course.
 Our job is to walk with you each step of the way – providing education, expertise, and a culture of support and social interaction.

-We invite you to check us out on Facebook, Twitter and Instagram.
+We invite you to check us out on Facebook and Instagram.
 Have a great day and I look forward to meeting you!

 Carol Weesner, MD